mono/CppSharp/README.md

-**CppSharp has been selected for participation in the Google Summer of Code 2017!**

 CppSharp is a tool and set of libraries which allows programmers to use C/C++ libraries with high-level programming languages (such as C#).